richakbee/Deep-Learning-Specialization/README.md

 - GloVe word vectors
 - Sentiment Classification
 - Debiasing word embeddings
-- <b>Assignment </b> :<a href="https://github.com/richakbee/Deep-Learning-Specialization/blob/main/2.%20Improving%20deep%20Neural%20Networks(Hyperparameter%20tuning%2CRegularization%20and%20Optimization)/w2-Optimization/Optimization_methods_v1b.ipynb">
+- <b>Assignment </b> :<a href="https://github.com/richakbee/Deep-Learning-Specialization/blob/main/Sequence%20Models/w2-Word%20vector%20Representation/Operations_on_word_vectors_v2a.ipynb">Operations on word vectors</a>
-Optimization Methods for Neural Networkfrom scratch</a>

 ## Week 3:Sequence models & Attention mechanism
 Sequence models can be augmented using an attention mechanism.
 This algorithm will help your model understand where it should